-So you've built out a MACRO score and minted an NFC, now what can you do with it besides take out a loan?
+So you've built out a MACRO score and minted an NFC, now what can you do with it?
 The first thing to keep in mind is that this NFC is far more than your typical FICO score, because just like everything else in Ethereum - it is fully programmable and composable.
 Your NFC will grow and evolve with you and the Ethereum ecosystem as a whole.
 Currently, most Ethereum transactions are represented by users interacting with contracts and protocols directly - like a usual platform application.

 With NFCs, we begin to move towards an ecosystem that designs custom and community-centric credit marketplaces.
 While lending and borrowing itself may still mostly occur on platforms like Aave and Compound, we're introducing a whole new world that occurs prior to that step.

 nothing stopping custom contracts on NFCs to be built on depositor side as well!

 Decentralized identity (DID) is a buzz phrase that has been thrown around a lot in the crypto space.
 We see the future of DID as made up of various proofs such as proof of talent, proof of credit, proof of knowledge, and more.
 Each of these proofs and specific on-chain transactions may be represented by a form of NFT, that collectively (and configuratively) form your DID.

 The next time you connect to a decentralized app like Zapper.fi, the pools and investments shown to you could be tailored to your credit history/risk tolerance.
 Or your NFC will give you access to portions of protocols that are very selective with users they allow inside but provide varying special benefits.
 E.g. a user on Aave that has never been liquidated, has a certain amount of loan volume and has participated in Aave governance may qualify for insurance from the protocol.